ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ams/malioc.md

 Longest path cycles:         0.96    0.00    0.25    2.50        T
 A = Arithmetic, LS = Load/Store, V = Varying, T = Texture
 ```
-Observer that the number of Arithmetic cycles has been significantly reduced.
+Observe that the number of `Arithmetic` cycles has been significantly reduced.

 Understanding the output of the report is key to the usefulness of the Mali Offline Compiler.
 This brief [video tutorial](https://www.youtube.com/watch?v=zEybNlwd7SI) is an excellent starter.